ankrutik/notes/aws/solutions_arch_cert/notes.md

 Lambdas can trigger other lambdas.

-Lambdas scale out, not up.
+Lambdas **scale out**, not up.
 Means a new function instance is started instead of upgrading resource of existing function.

 Independent, 1 event = 1 function.